NikiPOU/jps-vs-a-star/docs/user_guide.md

 Program:
 Use default grid? (yes/no):

--yes: the program will use a deafault 3x3 grid.
+- yes: the program will use a deafault 3x3 grid.
 E.g.
 ```text
 . . .
 █ █ .
 . . .
 ```
--no: enter custom grid line by line.
+- no: enter custom grid line by line.
 -- 0 for walkable spaces.
 -- 1 for walls.
 E.g.